KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/S4 Modelling neuromusculoskeletal deficits/README.md

 Users only have to edit the lines of code that are inbetween % ------ start edit ----- and % ----- end edit -----

 **Running PredSim with estimated muscle-tendon parameters:**
-Users have two options to run PredSim with the updated parameters.
 1.